-The Company is responsible for all lifecycle costs on the project.
+The Group is responsible for all lifecycle costs on the project.
 The Directors manage this through close involvement in the project and regular monitoring of its performance.
 Regular surveys are done on the condition of the road and a full review of lifecycle forecasts is done every three years.
-Remedial repairs required as a result of the defects in the pavement identified in earlier surveys are carried out as required.
-The cost for this additional work charged to the Profit and loss account in the current year was £3,905,000 (2018: £nil)
+Remedial repairs required as a result of defects identified in earlier surveys are carried out as required.
+The cost for this additional work in the current year was £3,905,000 (2018: £nil).

-On behalf of the board
+On behalf of the board of directors